iamakashladdha/dagutil/README.md

 # Overview
-This repository is meant to contain scripts to assist customers to Pause/Unpause Dags in Software or Astro as needed.
+This repository is meant to contain scripts to assist customers to Pause/Unpause Dags in Software and Astro as needed.
 See usage instructions below

 # Pre-requisites
 - Python 3